E-commerce

 Eighth reason: PayPal may be better for some markets and less relevant for others

-Why the geographic context matters
+Why geographic context matters

 What this implies